malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 * Searle, J. R. (1990).
 Who is computing with the brain?
 Behavioral and Brain Sciences, 13:4:632-64.

 * Seth, A.K., Bayne, T. (2022).
 Theories of consciousness.
 Nat Rev Neurosci. https://doi.org/10.1038/s41583-022-00587-4

+* Shanahan, M. (2005).
+A cognitive architecture that combines internal simulation with a global workspace.
+Conscious Cogn.
+15(2):433-49

+* Shanahan, M. (2008).
+A spiking neuron model of cortical broadcast and competition.
+Conscious Cogn.
+17(1):288-303.

+* Shapiro, L. A. (2013).
+Dynamics and Cognition.
+Minds and Machines 23 (3):353-375.

 * Siegel, S. (2021).
 The Contents of Perception.
 The Stanford Encyclopedia of Philosophy (Fall 2021 Edition), Edward N. Zalta (ed.), URL = <https://plato.stanford.edu/archives/fall2021/entries/perception-contents/>.